3 min read

 Singh's notes on the verse are clarifying.

-In this verse, the scripture veers into the use of apophatic rhetoric to seem more relevant to the collapse of conventional logic and semantics that takes place when they are confronted with the unsayable.
+In this verse, the scripture veers into the use of apophatic rhetoric (i.e., I am neither bound nor free) to seem more relevant to the collapse of conventional logic and semantics that takes place when these two structures of mentation are confronted with the impossibility of saying the unsayable.

 Swami Lakshmanjoo classifies this way as Shakta-upaya, or the method of Energy.